wojtkow/TeslaMonitor/README.md

 Found cars are displayed on console, script allows also to send push notification to your phone using [Pushover](https://pushover.net)
 Script sends only one notication per car (per vin exactly)

+## Versions

+This script has two versions:
+- teslamonitor.py - standard version, that use requests and can work directly in operating system without graphical console and installed chrome/chromium.
+This version can be easly blocked by API.
+- teslamonitorselenium.py - version that use selenium framework, which use chrome/chromium browser, this version allows to bypass the connection block Tesla api.
+Unfortunatelly this version requires chrome/chromium installed in the system and graphical console.

 ## Install

 ### Requirements

 - Installed python3
 - Installed pip (in some situations can be useful)
-- Installed Selenium for teslamonitorselenium.py
+- Installed Selenium for teslamonitorselenium.py (`pip3 install selenium`)

 ### Instalation

-Clone that repository or simply download teslamonitor.py file to local folder.
+Clone that repository or simply download teslamonitor.py and teslamonitorselenium.py files to local folder.
 Then follow instructions from [Configuration](#configuration) chapter.

 ## Configuration

-Configuration occurs on the beginning of script.
+Configuration occurs on the beginning of every script.
 You can set keys neccessary to use Pushover and model of Tesla you are looking for.

 ### Pushover
 To use Pushover you should register on [Pushover](https://pushover.net), obtain user key and token, set it in the file and then install Pushover mobile app on your phone.